End Point and Indicators in Titration

 End Point

-The end point is the observed point at which the indicator changes color.
-It is usually close to the equivalence point, but it may not be exactly the same due to factors such as the type of indicator used and the sharpness of the color change.
+The end point is the experimentally observed point at which the indicator changes color.
+It is usually very close to the equivalence point, but a slight difference can occur due to factors such as the indicator's choice and the sharpness of its color change.
+The goal is to minimize the difference between the end point and the equivalence point.

 Indicator